Fed should be patient, keep trimming U.S. stimulus: Lockhart

 “And we’ll certainly be in the second quarter before we can become confident that it was an anomaly as a quarter because of weather,” he added.

-The Fed has kept interest rates near zero since 2008 and has bought trillions of dollars of Treasuries and mortgage-backed securities to lower borrowing costs and boost investment and hiring in the wake of the brutal recession.
+The Fed has kept interest rates near zero since 2008 and has bought trillions of dollars of Treasuries and mortgage-backed securities to lower borrowing costs and boost investment and hiring following the brutal recession.

 But as the economy and labor markets showed improvement late last year, the central bank began in January to reduce its monthly bond purchases and signaled that it plans to phase them out by late in the year.